 This measure tracks the level of employee satisfaction throughout the department at specific points in time.

 Employee satisfaction is measured with an annual employee survey.
 Employees rate items related to their satisfaction with MoDOT using a five-point scale, with one indicating low satisfaction and five indicating high satisfaction.
-Society for Human Resources Management best practice data was gathered from an SHRM report of an annual job satisfaction survey of 55 Fortune 500 companies.

 Level of job satisfaction-6b